bitcoin-s/krystal-bull/README.md

 Simply follow the instructions in [this short blog](https://www.scala-lang.org/2020/06/29/one-click-install.html) to get started.

-After having these installed you simply need to clone the repo, then run with `sbt core/run`.
+After having these installed you simply need to clone the repo, then run with `sbt run`.